dasherhang/dasher516x/index.md

 Class concept:

-1)It still follows the train, valid, and test split of data similar to training most of the models we learned in class.
+1) It still follows the train, valid, and test split of data similar to training most of the models we learned in class.

 2) False Positive is known as a Type 1 error where the model thinks there's an object in the area, but there's nothing.
 A False Negative is known as a Type 2 error where the model didn't detect the existence of an object.